Application

 Testing it on Sapphire Localnet

-The simplest way to test and debug your ROFL is locally.
+The simplest way to test and debug your ROFL is with a local stack.

 // The trust root below is for Sapphire Testnet at consensus height 22110615.